.

 FOOD BUSINESS RECORDS

-The Food Safety and Hygiene (England) Regulations 2013 and Regulation (EC) No 852/2004 on the hygiene of foodstuffs require food business operators to keep and maintain records relating to measures put in place to control hazards.
+The Food Safety and Hygiene (England) Regulations 2013 and assimilated Regulation (EC) No 852/2004 on the hygiene of foodstuffs require food business operators to keep and maintain records relating to measures put in place to control hazards.
 In particular, those rearing animals or producing primary products of animal origin must keep records that include:

 • the nature and origin of feed fed to the animals